yalmip/yalmip.github.io/_posts/inside/2016-09-17-naninmodel.md

 y = [zeros(1,4) x];
 ````

-Alternatively, define **x** as an [sdpvar](/command/sdpvar) vector and insert zeros, or use the sparse function, etc. A last resort (as it is ugly nonstandard MATLAB code) is to use double2sdpvar
+Alternatively, define **x** as an [sdpvar](/command/sdpvar) vector and insert zeros, or use the sparse function, etc. A last resort (as it is ugly nonstandard MATLAB code) is to use [double2sdpvar](/command/double2sdp).
+This command most likely will be removed in the future so do not rely on it.

 ````matlab
 sdpvar x